 Provide all submissions in English or accompanied by a translation.

 Submit two or three audio samples of representative work.
-Each should be no more than 30MB each and should be in MP3 format or in MP4 or MOV format or by Vimeo link.
+Each should be no more than 30MB each and should be in MP3 format or in MP4 or MOV format or by Vimeo or YouTube link.
+The work samples should total no more than fifteen minutes of video or audio.
 If available, please include a score submitted as a PDF.

 Submit two or three works totaling no more than fifteen minutes of video.
-Each work sample should be submitted in MP4 or MOV format or by Vimeo link.
+Each work sample should be submitted in MP4 or MOV format or by Vimeo or YouTube link.

 Submit eight to ten short poems or excerpts of poems.
 The total should not exceed 15 pages and should be in PDF format.